annetthomas04/online-library-management-system/README.md

 # online-library-management-system
-I have designed an online library management system during the course of my Full Stack Web Development Internship under TCR Innovation.
-Thank you to TCR Innovation for all the support and guidance throughout the internship.
+This is an online library management system that I designed during my Full-Stack Web Development Internship at TCR Innovation.
+Thank you to TCR Innovation for all the support and guidance throughout this learning experience.

 For Librarian Admin Panel:
 Username: adminac